 But the past has not been wholly swept away.
-One corner of the dock is dominated by a Victorian warehouse, while the new bridge gives some of the best views of Victoria Dock's most cherished resident, the HM Frigate Unicorn, moored on the south side of the dock.
+One corner of the dock is dominated by a Victorian warehouse, while the new bridge gives some of the best views of Victoria Dock's most cherished resident, HMS Unicorn, moored on the south side of the dock.

 The Unicorn is the oldest British-built warship still afloat, and one of only six ships still surviving built before 1850 anywhere in the world.
 Still more remarkable, though launched in 1824, the Unicorn you see today is well over 95% original.
 Other preserved wooden ships of anything like her age usually include as little as 20% of the actual wood put there by the shipyard that built her, with the remainder resulting from later repairs or restorations.

 Experts will tell you that the Unicorn is also of international significance because it is the only surviving ship built with the strengthening system invented by Sir Robert Seppings.
 This system is significant because it later allowed wooden ships to carry the weight of steam boilers and engines before the later transition to all metal ship construction.

 But for the less expert amongst us, what the Unicorn offers is an all-too-rare chance to step back in time, to see and experience for ourselves an aspect of a world now long gone.
 It's almost as if HMS Unicorn was launched from the No.4 slipway in the Chatham Royal Dockyards on 30 March 1824 straight into a time warp, only to re-emerge, virtually unchanged, in today's Dundee.